pengfeng/ask.py/README.md

 # modify .env file to set the API keys or export them as environment variables as below

-# you can use the Google search API, if not set we provide a default search engine proxy for testing
+# you need to set the Google search API
-# % export SEARCH_API_KEY="your-google-search-api-key"
+% export SEARCH_API_KEY="your-google-search-api-key"
-# % export SEARCH_PROJECT_KEY="your-google-cx-key"
+% export SEARCH_PROJECT_KEY="your-google-cx-key"

 # right now we use OpenAI API, default using OpenAI
 # % export LLM_BASE_URL=https://api.openai.com/v1